Distance: 14.6 mi. out and back Elevation gain: 2225 ft

 Like most of the geography northwest of Shaver Lake, MDR burned in the devastating Creek Fire of 2020.
 But the canyon is almost entirely rock, so the effect on the scenery was next to nil.
 You will see a lot of fire damage on the drive in.

 As I said, getting to the ride is harder than doing it.
 Out of Auberry, go up Auberry Rd. briefly to Jose Basin Rd. and take JBR.
 In c.
-6 miles the road forks (without signage) and the two forks apparently of equal importance.
+6 miles the road forks (without signage) and the two forks are apparently of equal importance.
 The L fork seems to head down into the canyon while the R fork stays level.
 Take the L fork, which is now Italian Bar Rd.
 Incredibly, my GPS was working at the fork and the roads were labeled.
 Drive to the river.
 Million Dollar Road obviously takes off to the R at the prominent spot where the river turns from south to west and IBR follows it.
 There is a small dirt parking area just W of the intersection.
 There is no road signage.

 Looking at Million Dollar Road

-At the start of MDR you must get through a massive gate, with the usual signs warning you the risks and liabilities you’re undertaking by proceeding.
-It’s .a bitch to get around, over, or under, so if you’re alone (as I was) I recommend waiting for a hiker to come along to help you with the task.
+At the start of MDR you must get through a massive gate, with the usual signs warning you of the risks and liabilities you’re undertaking by proceeding.
+It’s a bitch to get around, over, or under, so if you’re alone (as I was) I recommend waiting for a hiker to come along to help you with the task.
 This shouldn’t take long—the road seems to be under the radar for cyclists but is well-known to hikers, who come for the falls.
 On my ride I saw about a dozen walkers.

 There are no forks or options on MDR itself.
 Ride to the dam and a dead-end intersection with an unexpected street sign telling you you’re at the intersection of Big Creek Powerhouse and Big Creek Powerhouse (sic), the Big Creek powerhouse being what you get to if you continue on the new road to the R.—maps call this new road Canyon Rd. (more on this later).